 With pioneering approaches and a peer-review process, CAR ensures its studies are rigorous and accurate, upholding academic best practices with accessible analysis.

-Our findings reveal that believing in antisemitic tropes is strongly correlated with a lack of knowledge about Jews, Judaism and Holocaust facts.
-This report is the second in a multi-part series based on ADL’s Antisemitic Attitudes in America survey.
+Our findings reveal that Americans most often hear antisemitic comments from politicians, TV or social media.
+This report is the third in a multi-part series based on ADL’s Antisemitic Attitudes in America study.

 The CAR Approach to Antisemitism Research

 CAR aims to diagnose the causes of antisemitism and apply what we learn through practical on-the-ground efforts – by ADL and our communal partners – to decrease antisemitism in communities in the U.S. and around the world.
 CAR looks to answer both longstanding and new questions about how to quantify, understand, reduce and prevent antisemitism.

 - Developing and testing ways to challenge antisemitism for ideological, interpersonal, institutional and internalized manifestations